 With a VLL, students work on a virtual course in a lab setting, while a course facilitator at the school monitors students and provides classroom management.
 Direct instruction is provided synchronously and/or asynchronously by the VirtualSC teacher in addition to the virtual course.

 During the VLL, VirtualSC provides both curriculum and highly-qualified, state-certified teachers, plus support and training for the course facilitators.
 Your school provides the facilitator (does not need to be a certified instructor), computer lab, and Internet access for students, as well as a list of courses needed and expected student enrollments.
 All VLLs require a minimum of 20 students; the maximum number of students will depend on the course.

-For more information about this exciting project, VirtualSC has created a video documenting the use of the robots at the two pilot schools (see below).
+For more information about this exciting project, VirtualSC created a video documenting the use of the robots (see below).

 VirtualSC will provide the following:

 Hosted coursework, aligned with the state and national standards, with a Learning Management System (LMS), Moodle.